Air Force medical leadership discuss the future of AFMEDCOM in readiness tabletop exercise

 |0

-This work, Air Force medical leadership discuss the future of AFMEDCOM in readiness tabletop exercise [Image 4 of 4], by Josh Mahler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Force medical leadership discuss the future of AFMEDCOM in readiness tabletop exercise, by Maristela Romero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Air Force medical leadership discuss the future of AFMEDCOM in readiness tabletop exercise

 LEAVE A COMMENT

-Note: Editor’s note: The tabletop exercise, held on June 10, 2024, occurred prior to the Lt.
-Gen. Robert Miller’s retirement on June 14, 2024.
-All titles reflect what was current at the time of the exercise.